-This means, essentially, that business owners cannot deduct expenses unless they incur the expenses for the "purpose of gaining or producing income".
+This excerpt means, essentially, business owners cannot deduct expenses unless they incur the expenses for the "purpose of gaining or producing income."
 Sub para (h) states that a business owner cannot deduct personal living expenses.
 In addition to these rules, s.
-67 establishes that expenses must also be reasonable.
+67 establishes expenses must also be reasonable.

 The facts of the case were not complicated.
-The crown alleged that the accused (the 2 shareholders and the company) engaged in three schemes.
-Under the fist scheme, the business owners expensed items that should not have been expensed.
+The crown alleged the accused (the two shareholders and the company) engaged in three schemes.
+Under the first scheme, the business owners expensed items ineligible expenses.
 In particular, the crown relied on two expenses: one expense of $104.50 for graduation photographs and $600.00 for a deposit on a wedding dress.
 They made both of these expenses for the benefit of their children.

 The Rinas' entered false expenses in their financial records.
 For example, one of them entered an expense of $842.06 payable to Edmonton Kenworth for parts.
-However, Edmonton Kenworth never received the payment nor had they issued an invoice.
-Rather, the company issued the cheque to Liberty Rinas who never provided any supporting receipt.
+However, Edmonton Kenworth never received the payment, nor had they issued an invoice.
+Instead, the company issued the cheque to Liberty Rinas, who never provided any supporting receipt.

 Finally, the crown alleged that the company improperly claimed more expenses than justified.
 For example, the company paid the Rinas' entire personal residence electrical bill.
 While Joe Rinas claimed a home office, he was only entitled to claim the percentage of his office's overall square footage.
 Under each scheme, the crown alleged that the company and shareholders recorded anywhere from 100 to 120 wrong items over two years.